Panoskontos/OpenCV---Python-/README.md

 Not finished yet

-These are some open CV python programms that might be handy in the future like
+These are some open CV python programms that might be handy in the future or may help on bigger projects

 - Image Resizer